 - Maintain the software on your phone.
 Most phones will alert you to updates if they need your assistance.

 This is one of the most important tips.
 Why?
-If you use the same password on each internet site, and one of those sites is compromised in a way that the hackers have the passwords, then they would have the password for Quest Trust as well (if they were all the same).
+If you use the same login password across different websites and one of those sites is compromised in a way that allows hackers to gain access to the passwords, then they would have the password for Quest Trust as well.

 - Don’t reuse user names and passwords on multiple sites